yash150204/Yash_Agrawal/crashboards_international.md

 ### Modelled around efficiency and flexibility as we teach the entire breadth of more than 13 subjects syllabus across two internationally recognised boards, the IGCSE (International general certificate for secondary education) and the IBDP (International Baccalaureate Diploma Programme).
 ### CrashBoards’ business structure offers this paid service for SG$20 - 40 per day, per student.
 #
-#### For comparison, our daily cost is half. the hourly cost of professional tutors
+#### For comparison, our daily cost is half. the hourly cost of professional tutors.
-## Our sessions would occur virtually during the months of June and December, aimed at students giving their board exams in the next 5-6 months.
+### Our sessions would occur virtually during the months of June and December, aimed at students giving their board exams in the next 5-6 months.
+#### Seasonal business
-### The IGCSE branch of CrashBoards is inventively named CrashIGCSE, and the IBDP branch of CrashBoards will be CrashBacculureate.
+## The IGCSE branch of CrashBoards is inventively named CrashIGCSE, and the IBDP branch of CrashBoards will be CrashBacculureate.
 #### If you are familiar with the IBDP, there are several facets of the diploma, such as the individual assessment and extended essay which we plan to offer aid on.
+#
 ### We have designed our business model to facilitate the online collaboration of tutors and students who require a quick revision or guidance to boost their scores in a short span of time during their summer or winter breaks.
-### We **do not** offer our courses to **teach** students, but rather offer our courses to **rigorously assess and challenge their existing knowledge about a subject** pushing it to new boundaries through a series of question papers, quizzes etc. We obviously also cover the 'challenging topics', but theoretical knowledge is given second priority in comparison to practical application of the concept.
 ### Duration of course
 #### At CrashBoards we understand that every teacher has his/her own style of educating, and it would be waste of talent to push an educator to complete his/her teaching in a set time frame.
 Keeping respect of this very fact, the duration of each subject within a course will vary, and will depend on the tutor.
 #### The tutor will have to consolidate all the high scoring, tough and conceptual topics to 3 hours a day for a duration of 16 to 22 days, or maximum 30 days.
-We belief that 3 hours everyday expect for a Sunday, with a 10 minute break at the mid point is extremely manageable for both students and educators.
+We belief that about 3 hours everyday expect for a Sunday, with a 10 minute break at the mid point is extremely manageable for both students and educators.
+## We **do not** offer our courses to **teach** students, but rather offer our courses to **rigorously assess and challenge their existing knowledge about a subject** pushing it to new boundaries through a series of question papers, quizzes etc. We obviously also cover the 'challenging topics', but theoretical knowledge is given second priority in comparison to practical application of the concept.
+#
-## **Whom do we hire?**
+# **Whom do we hire?**
    :PROPERTIES:
    :CUSTOM_ID: 5f24d242-8660-40e0-96c0-466b23e10fdb
    :END:
 ### To minimise the cost paid by our students, keep our doors open to all, and to keep CrashBoards International pocket friendly, we need to manage our workforce, i.e, our tutors.
 ### Benefits
 #### (1) Actual students have greater connect and knowledge of the course and subject they are teaching as they are the ones who have given the exam.
 No teacher can match that level of intimacy that a student experiences with an exam.
 #### (2) During the tutoring experience of Yash Agrawal, he had experienced that teaching is more than just a service.
-It involves more contribution (physical, mental and in terms of time), and once rewarded for this contribution, there is a lot of incentive, purpose and will to teach, serve and contribute to the society.
+It involves more contribution (physical, mental and in terms of time), and once rewarded for this contribution, there greater incentive, purpose and will to teach, serve and contribute to the society.
 #### Peer to peer online teaching is highly effective and it particularly focuses on enhancing students' learning ability and critical thinking process.
 ### Smartly choosing our groups of tutors, we manage to keep our costs very low.
 #### In general, we are mainly to target a group of individuals who have passed through the course and are **not** pursuing professional teaching.
 #### Eg: Senior high school, undergraduate and postgraduate students who will be working part-time in our organisation
 ## Before we move on the pricing, do have a look at our consolidated SWOT analysis.
-## **Timeline + pricing**
+## **Timeline + pricing*
 ### Each branch of CrashBoards International will have its own website.
-The reason being to disperse the various options we are giving the consumer.
+The reason being to disperse the various options we are giving the consumer, and to prevent the consumer from getting overwhelmed.
+.
 ### Timeline
 #### The websites mark the commence of this venture and we are planning to do so at the start of October.
 Student and tutor registrations also begin around that time.
 The actual tutoring session for December will commence on 10th December 2020.
 #### Our USP in terms of financial support is that, we do not need any initial investment of money.
 Instead. we need a lot of investment in terms of manpower and time.